-Student Growth Percentile is a measure of student growth that compares a student's performance over time to that of their academic peers (e.g., students in Illinois who have the same scaled score in the prior year).
+Student Growth Percentile is a measure of student growth that compares a student's performance over time to that of their academic peers (e.g. students in Illinois who have the same scaled score in the prior year).
 It includes the current year score and up to two prior years' scores allowing the growth percentile calculation to represent a true growth trend, and not just movement up and down from year to year.
 Individual student growth percentiles range from 1 to 99.
 A score of 50 represents average or expected growth.

-Student Membership (See Student Enrollment.)
+Student Membership (see Student Enrollment).

-Student Mobility Rate is the unduplicated count for students who transferred in and out of the serving school at any time during the school year (October 1 - May 10) for reasons other than normal educational program transitions (e.g., graduation).
+Student Mobility Rate is the unduplicated count for students who transferred in and out of the serving school at any time during the school year (Oct.
+1 - May 10) for reasons other than normal educational program transitions (e.g., graduation).
 It is the sum of the students who transferred out and the students who transferred in, divided by fall enrollment, multiplied by 100.
 Each individual student can be counted only once.

-Students with Individualized Education Programs are students who have been found to be eligible to receive special education services.
-The 14 special education categories are 1) intellectual disability, 2) hearing impairments, 3) speech or language impairments, 4) visual impairments, 5) emotional disability, 6) orthopedic impairments, 7) other health impairments, 8) specific learning disabilities, 9) deaf-blindness, 10) multiple disabilities, 11) autism, 12) traumatic brain injury, 13) developmental delay; and 14) deafness.
+Students with Individualized Education Programs (IEPs) are students who have been found to be eligible to receive special education services.
+The 14 special education categories are: 1) intellectual disability, 2) hearing impairments, 3) speech or language impairments, 4) visual impairments, 5) emotional disability, 6) orthopedic impairments, 7) other health impairments, 8) specific learning disabilities, 9) deaf-blindness, 10) multiple disabilities, 11) autism, 12) traumatic brain injury, 13) developmental delay; and, 14) deafness.

-Summative Designation is the annual accountability designation assigned to each school pursuant to ESSA.
+Summative Designation is the annual accountability designation assigned to each school pursuant to the reauthorization of the Elementary and Secondary Education Act (ESSA).
 The summative designation for all public schools receiving a designation is located on the Illinois Report Card.
-Entities that do not have a summative designation listed are either an entity that does not receive a summative designation or an entity with insufficient size or data to meet the n-size rules for summative designation calculations.
-The suppression rule for summative designation calculations is a count of at least 20 students per indicator in at least five out of eight indicators, at least one of which must be a Student Success School Quality indicator.
+Entities that do not have a summative designation listed, are either an entity that does not receive a summative designation, or the school has insufficient size or data to meet the n-size rules for summative designation calculations.
+The suppression rule for summative designation calculations is a count of at least 20 students per indicator.
 This suppression rule differs from the reporting suppression rule because they serve different purposes.
 The summative designation suppression limit represents a threshold for stability of accountability designations and was approved in our Illinois ESSA Plan.